XHGBO-FM

 XHGBO-FM is a radio station on 92.1 FM in General Bravo, Nuevo León.
+Mexico.
 The station is owned by Grupo Radio Alegría and is known as ABC Deportes, simulcasting XEFZ-AM 660 in Monterrey.
+The transmitter is located in Conferín Arizpe at the outskirts of Monterrey.

 History

 XHGBO received its concession on November 23, 1994.
 For most of its first 25 years, it broadcast as a local station aimed at General Bravo, with the La Sabrosita format also on XHRK-FM 95.7 Monterrey and XHSBH-FM 100.9 in Sabinas Hidalgo.

 In 2017, GRA conducted a power increase that made the station a rimshot into Monterrey proper.
 At the same time, GRA closed local operations in General Bravo and made XHGBO a simulcast of its AM station XEBJB-AM 570.
 On January 4, 2021, coinciding with the launch of sports talk station ABC Deportes on XEFZ-AM 660, XHGBO switched simulcast partners.